-Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general interest and appeal to a diverse Authors, Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general nterest and appeal to a diverse population Authors, Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general interest and appeal to a diverse population Magazines appropriate periodicals that support the a 2-4 print or digital subscriptions to ● appropriate periodicals that support the curriculum or of the school's choice 2-4 print or digital subscriptions to appropriate periodicals that support the curriculum or of the school's choice Newspapers subscription (print or digital) si L local or regional newspaper, current subscription (print or digital) MAGNOLIA) 1 local or regional newspaper, current subscription (print or digital) (MAGNOLIA) Professional Collection professional titles AND Access to print and/or digital professional periodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through A goal of 20 print and/or digital current brofessional titles AND Access to print and/or digital professional beriodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through the school library website A goal of 20 print and/or digital current professional titles AND Access to print and/or digital professional periodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through the school library website
+Authors, Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general interest and appeal to a diverse.
+Authors, Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general interest and appeal to a diverse.
+Authors, Current and historical world figures in science, math, the arts, and other fields of endeavor appropriate for study in the curriculum, and Current and historical figures of general interest and appeal to a diverse population interest and appeal to a diverse population interest and appeal to a diverse population Magazines 2-4 print or digital subscriptions to appropriate periodicals that support the curriculum or of the school's choice 2-4 print or digital subscriptions to appropriate periodicals that support the curriculum or of the school's choice 2-4 print or digital subscriptions to appropriate periodicals that support the curriculum or of the school's choice Newspapers 1 local or regional newspaper, current subscription (print or digital) (MAGNOLIA) 1 local or regional newspaper, current subscription (print or digital) (MAGNOLIA) 1 local or regional newspaper, current subscription (print or digital) (MAGNOLIA) Professional Collection A goal of 20 print and/or digital current professional titles AND Access to print and/or digital professional periodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through the school library website A goal of 20 print and/or digital current professional titles AND Access to print and/or digital professional periodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through the school library website A goal of 20 print and/or digital current professional titles AND Access to print and/or digital professional periodicals (MAGNOLIA) AND Current credible websites for professional development purposes available through the school library website

-Collection Mapping14
+Collection Mapping15